0xmetropolis/metal/README.md

+### This version of the CLI has been deprecated in favor of ✨ [Metal](https://www.npmjs.com/package/@0xmetropolis/metal)

+---

-# Metal CLI
+# [deprecated] Metropolis CLI

 #### by [@0xmetropolis](https://twitter.com/0xMetropolis)

-[Metal](https://metal.build/) is a smart contract visualization tool.
-This repo contains the CLI for Metal.
+Metropolis is a smart contract visualization tool.

 # Getting Started